NearNodeFlash/NearNodeFlash.github.io/docs/rfcs/0002/readme.md

 DNS can then be used to communicate with other Rabbit containers.
 The FQDN for the container running on rabbit-node2 is `rabbit-node2.foo.default.svc.cluster.local`.

+##### MPI Jobs

+For MPI Jobs, these hostnames and subdomains will be slightly different due to the implementation of `mpi-operator`.
+However, the variables will remain the same and provide a consistent way to retrieve the values.

 #### Compute-to-Rabbit Communication

 For Compute to Rabbit communication, the proposal is to use an open port between the nodes, so the applications could communicate using IP protocol.
 The port number would be assigned by the Rabbit software and included in the workflow resource's environmental variables after the Setup state (similar to workflow name & namespace).
 Flux should provide the port number to the compute application via an environmental variable or command line argument.
 The containerized application would always see the same port number using the `hostPort`/`containerPort` mapping functionality included in Kubernetes.
 To clarify, the Rabbit software is picking and managing the ports picked for `hostPort`.